-But for this particular piece, we’re going to focus on the actual cabbage looper, Trichoplusia ni.
+But for this particular article, we’re going to focus on the actual cabbage looper, Trichoplusia ni.

 Trichoplusia ni, ‘Cabbage Looper’, ‘Cabbage Moth’, ‘Ni Moth’

-It is a voracious feeder in its larval or caterpillar state, and primarily consumes leaf greens rather than stems or veins.
-It can bore into some vegetables like cabbage or cauliflower, leaving waste behind that renders the plant inedible for humans.
+It is a voracious feeder in its larval or caterpillar stage and primarily consumes leaf greens rather than stems or veins.
+It can bore into some vegetables like Napa cabbage or cauliflower, leaving waste behind that renders the plant inedible for humans.
 And it can quickly devour your vegetable garden.

 Life Cycle of Cabbage Loopers

-An adult cabbage looper moth lays multiple pale yellow, round eggs on each plant, both on the tops and bottoms of the leaves chosen.
+An adult cabbage looper moth lays multiple pale yellow, round cabbage looper eggs on each plant, both on the tops and bottoms of the leaves chosen.
 Each female can lay between 300-600 eggs in the 10-12 day adult lifespan.
-These eggs will hatch in 3-10 days.
+The cabbage looper eggs hatch in 3-10 days.

-The emerging caterpillars are pale white, but gradually turn green with yellowish stripes along their back.
+The young larvae are pale white, but gradually turn green with yellowish stripes along their back.
 They also start out looking somewhat hairy, but gradually lose these hairy spines as they mature.
-Over the 3-4 week larval stage, they grow and mature, going through color shifts and moulting stages, and it is during this larval stage that they consume vast amounts of leafy matter.
+Over the 3-4 week larval stage, they grow and mature, going through color shifts and molting stages, and it is during this larval stage that they consume vast amounts of leafy matter.

 They then form a pupa or cocoon, and somewhere between 4-12 days later they will emerge as full-grown adult, semi-nocturnal moths.
 In warmer temperatures, the pupal stage is much more rapid.
 They are considered semi-nocturnal because they will sometimes emerge at or just before dusk to mate and feed, but they are far more active during the nighttime hours.